Eudjinn/RepData_PeerAssessment2/PA2_storms.md

 ```

 ## Results
-The result of the analysis shows the most harmful weather events in United States from January 1996 to November 2011 in two aspects:
+The result of the analysis shows the most harmful weather events in United States from January 1996 to November 2011 answering two questions:
 1. Which types of events are most harmful with respect to population health?
 2. Which types of events have the greatest economic consequences?

 The barplot below shows ten most harmful weather events (x-axis) with the corresponding number of deaths (y-axis).

 ```r
 fatalities.low = min(fatalities.df.top10$casualties)